Raster GIS Lab: Map Algebra

 you think is more accurate (Lidar or TIGER), and why?

-- Consider just the 1997 and 2008 DEMs, and a difference map between the
+- Consider just the oldest and most recent DEMs, and a difference map between the

 - Consider all of the maps